SEMICeu/CCCEV/README.md

 The latest specification is CCCEV 2.0.0 can be found at [https://semiceu.github.io/CCCEV/releases/2.00/](https://semiceu.github.io/CCCEV/releases/2.00/).
 CCCEV is part of the [ISA Core Vocabularies](https://joinup.ec.europa.eu/collection/semantic-interoperability-community-semic/solution/e-government-core-vocabularies) managed by SEMIC.

-The activities the SEMIC community performs around this specification are found on [Joinup](https://joinup.ec.europa.eu/collection/semantic-interoperability-community-semic/solution/core-criterion-and-core-evidence-vocabulary).
+The activities the SEMIC community organises around this specification are published on [Joinup](https://joinup.ec.europa.eu/collection/semantic-interoperability-community-semic/solution/core-criterion-and-core-evidence-vocabulary).

 Any problems encountered, or suggestions for new functionalities can be submitted as issues on the Core Criterion and Core Evidence Vocabulary repository on [GitHub](https://github.com/SEMICeu/CCCEV/issues).
 A short guideline for submitting issues can be found at [https://github.com/SEMICeu/CCCEV/wiki](https://github.com/SEMICeu/CCCEV/wiki).

-Copyright © 2020 European Union.
+Copyright © 2021 European Union.
 All material in this repository is published under the license [CC-By 4.0](https://creativecommons.org/licenses/by/4.0/), unless explicitly otherwise mentioned.